 - A mysterious man in a leather apron

-- The strains of a bagpipe that was played by a lost piper at the time of his disappearance in the tunnels below the castle
+- The haunting sounds of a bagpipe played by a lost piper

 - A feeling of being watched by unseen entities

 The Hôtel Ritz is not part of the Ritz-Carlton luxury hotel chain.
 It's located in central Paris.
 Founded in 1898 by César Ritz, the Swiss hotelier, and French chef Auguste Escoffier, it quickly became the hub for politicians, royalty, and celebrities.
 The hotel's first claim to fame was one of the first European hotels with electricity, en suite bathroom, and a telephone in the rooms.